rsm-hcd/docker-dotnet-example/README.md

 The rule of onion architecture says that the core of the onion should be created in a way where it knows nothing about the other layers. `Infrastructure` can utilize the `Business`, but `Business` should not utilize `Infrastructure`.

+## Noteworthy

+* Docker Sync
+    * This tool is installed only Mac OSX clients to improve the performance of File IO when mounting a host Mac OSX project in a linux container.
+    * Unfortunately the windows support is too complex to be useable (imho).
+    * Hopefully this isn't necessary in the future as Microsoft and Docker invest in the development workflow story between the two technologies.

+* Environment variables strategy
+    * The SDK, Docker and .NET Core all leverage the `.env` file (one configuration to rule them all)
+    * .NET Core `appsettings.json` should only be absolutely static settings.
+As soon as something becomes configurable, bubble it up the `.env` and the respective `.env.{environment}.sample` file.

+* Logging
+    * .NET Core `Program.cs` demonstrates using SeriLog in .NET Core v2.
+Allowing for dependency injection of `ILogger<T>` in `Startup.cs`

+* Windows Development
+    * Unfortunately at this time, the windows development environment is too slow for me to advocate for its use.
+For windows users, simply set `STARTUP_SERVICES` to `database` so you can leverage that part of the infrastructure while running `./sdk run-web` to build the dotnet and webpack asset files locally.

 ## Running the Project
 **Pre-requisites**